 Let's see a real-world example that will help you understand tennis serve speed calculation.

-Imagine a player hits the ball and it takes 0.25 s
+Imagine a player hits the ball and it takes 0.25 s to travel 60 ft before the first bounce.

 Convert distance to meters (we know the formula works in seconds and meters):